What’s In YOUR Emergency Essentials Car Kit?

 Even when you don’t drive far, you should make it a practice to have emergency gear with you at all times.
 There are a variety of reasons you might be stranded with only what you have in your car:

 - A natural disaster: Something like an earthquake or a mudslide could make the road back home impassable.
-Here’s a recent story about more than 100 people who had to spend the night in a tunnel in Colorado du
+Here's a recent story about more than 100 people who had to spend the night in a tunnel in Colorado due to a mudslide.

 - A fast bug-out: In some emergencies, seconds count.
 For example, if you live in a wildfire-prone area, you might have to race out the door with nothing but the clothes on your back.
 Having some supplies in your vehicle will help you to be sure you have the bare essentials covered.